LFBuild/FullSail-CLMM-SC/docs/move_stl.md

 Same as skip_list.move, but for u128 data type

 ### linked_table.move
-Linked bidirection list implementation (main purpose is to store different levels lists for skip list)
+Extension of sui object with dynamic fields.
+Dynamic fields are used for storing key-value pairs.
+No top of this there is linked bidirection list implementation for iterability

 ### random.move
 Pseudo-random number generator.
 Mainly used for skip list.
 For that reason it's not required to guarantee absence of potential abuses.